openhp/HeatPumpController/README.md

 {-picture here-}<br>
 You can build your own "tube-in-tube" heat exchangers.
 It's not hard.
 Little cheaper.
 Worse heat exchange.
 Soldering is very easy.
 {-pictures here-}<br>
 And do not think "I'll get old AC unit parts...
 Housing...
 Slightly change...
 A hour or two, day of work maximum, and i'll got a refrigerant<->water heat exchanger for a penny!"
 That was first thing I've tried.
 The idea is obvious but it's a huge waste of time with horrible look and very average or poor result.
+If you are building ground loop to floor loop (or -to water tank) system you can take only comressor and refrigerant charge from old AC.

 ##  Appendix D: Firmware options and fine tunings